wp-plugins/ezinearticles-wordpress-plugin/readme.txt

 as well as monitor their review status right from the WordPress administration interface!

 == Installation ==
+Prerequisites:
+WordPress 2.7 or higher
+PHP 5.1 or higher

+1. Download the plugin.
+There is a download button to the right.
+2. Unzip the `wp_ezinearticles.zip` file.
-1. Upload `wp_ezinearticles` directory to the `/wp-content/plugins/` directory.
+3. Upload `wp_ezinearticles` directory (not just the files in it) to the `/wp-content/plugins/` directory on your WordPress blog.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+4. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Once activate, go to the new EzineArticles menu in the sidebar and click 'Options' to enter your EzineArticles API Key, Username and Password.
+5. Once activated, go to the new EzineArticles menu in the sidebar and click 'Options' to enter your EzineArticles API Key, Username and Password.
-4. Push the 'Save Settings' button to save your information.
+6. Push the 'Save Settings' button to save your information.

-1, 2, 3: Installation Is Complete!
+Installation Is Complete!

 == Frequently Asked Questions ==

+= I have the plugin installed, how do I submit to EzineArticles? =

+When you add or edit a post, you will see a box labeled "WP EzineArticles" with a checkbox in it.
+Click it to expand the additional fields required to submit to EzineArticles.

+= How can I resubmit an old post as an article on EzineArticles. =

+You can edit a post, open the "WP EzineArticles" box, set your settings, and then validate and submit.
+Just make sure you dont push "publish" or you will change your previous post.

-= The plugin triggered a fatal error.
+= The plugin triggered a fatal error.=

 The first thing to check is that you have a recent version of php.
 PHP version 5.1 or above is required to use this plugin.

-= I am unable to upload the plugin to Dreamhost.
+= I am unable to upload the plugin to Dreamhost.=

 You are not be able to upload the plugin to Dreamhost if you cannot write to the wp-content/plugins folder.
 The basic 'easy mode' setup does not allow this because Dreamhost does not give you the correct permission to do so.
-If you setup in 'advanced mode', you will be able to write to your plugins folder, and should be able to install it.
+If you setup in 'advanced mode', you will be able to write to your plugins folder, and should be able to install custom plugins.

+== Screenshots ==

+1. Activating the plugin.
+2. Set your log in information and API key under Options.
+3. Check the checkbox on the 'WP Ezinearticles' box to publish your post.

 == ChangeLog ==